PhABC/antiScamBot_slack/README.md

 ## Muting Channels
 Unfortunately, Slack only allows a single channel to be *Admin and Owners Only*, which is not very convenient.
 Fortunately for us, this bot can do something close to restricting a channel by deleting every message posted by a non-admin & non-bot users.

-The muting commands are :
+The muting commands are (*Admins only*) :
 ```
 $mute CHANNEL     : Will prevent non-admin, non-bot from posting in CHANNEL
 $unmute CHANNEL : Will unmute a muted channel
 $mute list                   : Will show which channels are muted
 $mute help                 : Will show the list of mute commands
 ```

 ## Inviting All Members
-The bot also allows you to invite all your slack members to a given channel, by running the following command ;
+The bot also allows you to invite all your slack members to a given channel, by running the following command (*Admins only*) ;
 ```
 $inviteAll CHANNEL
 ```

 ## Flagging Scammers/Spammers